InvirganceDocumentation/convirgance-docs/docs/olap.md

 the fourth parameter to the method.

+Using the `SQLGenerator` to generate SQL queries in this way is simple; yet, not ideal.
+The SQL Generator does not actually capture the Dimensional analysis needed for OLAP.
+We want to explicitly define Dimensions, Metrics, and Measures and let the user select them for interactive analysis.

+Luckily, Convirgance (OLAP) introduces that additional layer for OLAP Interface.
+Read on to see how it works.
 <!--
 1. The `addSelect(String column, Table table)` lets us define a select from a table
 2. We capture this select in a `Column` inner class that represents the column and table